Ravenna, A Jewel On The Northern Adriatic

 Outside the city towards the Adriatic beaches you will pass a number of canals dotted with interesting fishing huts with huge and elaborate fishing net contraptions that don’t seem a very sporting way of fishing.
 Even at the beach there is a long pier also with a number of these fishing huts and nets.

 Of additional historic interest is the lagoon just north of the Ravenna pier.
-At the time that Ravenna was the capital of the Western Roman Empire the lagoon was the home port of the Roman fleet, the largest navy in the Mediterranean at the time and excavations are exposing piers, shipyards and associated ruins from the peeriod.
+At the time that Ravenna was the capital of the Western Roman Empire the lagoon was the home port of the Roman fleet, the largest navy in the Mediterranean at the time.
+Excavations are exposing piers, shipyards and associated ruins from the period.